-The Professional Development Accessibility Program helps to create a bridge between the industry and the diverse membership of the Blue Collar Post Collective, breaking down the financial barriers that prevent people from taking their careers to the next level.
+The Professional Development Accessibility Program helps to create a bridge between the post production industry and the diverse membership of the Blue Collar Post Collective, breaking down the financial barriers that prevent people from taking their careers to the next level.
 Bringing new faces to major events helps remind the wider industry that all professionals, including low income earners, have voices that are of equal value and importance to the post community.

 The PDAP Backstory